neil-edelman/boxes/doc/readme.md

 Documentation for the individual boxes is contained in subfolders.

-## Issues

-On a segmented memory model, `pool` probably won't work reliably, especially when one compiles with `C90`.

-(Especially) `trie` hasn't been tested when `CHAR_BIT ≠ 8`, as it could be in `C90`.

-`C90` requires identifiers to be a minimum of 31 significant initial characters in an internal identifier or a macro name.
-If one's compiler does the very minimum, it probably won't be enough to differentiate all the private symbols.
-One may have to edit the code to abbreviate.

 ## Fixme

 * `cdoc` gives errors about not finding stuff, even though it works.
 Establish firm rules on the current directory.
 I don't know what I was thinking.